Bullying: Etymology

 The word "bully" was first used in the 1530s, meaning "sweetheart", applied to either sex, from the boel, "lover, brother", probably diminutive of buole, "brother", of uncertain origin (compare with the German word buhle "lover").
 The meaning deteriorated through the 17th century through "fine fellow", "blusterer", to "harasser of the weak".
 This may have been as a connecting sense between "lover" and "ruffian" as in "protector of a prostitute", which was one sense of "bully" (though not specifically attested until 1706).
 The verb "to bully" was first attested in 1710.

-In the past, in the American culture, the term has been used as an exclamation and exhortation.
-The term has been especially known famously in association with Theodore Roosevelt.
+In the past, in American culture, the term has been used as an exclamation and exhortation.
+The term has been especially associated with Theodore Roosevelt.
 In 1907, Roosevelt coined the phrase as a deprecating term, "bully for him".
-Currently, in the present day, the bully pulpit refers to the use of a high position to influence the general public's thoughts and to initiate changes.
+The "bully pulpit" refers to the use of a high position to influence the general public's thoughts and to initiate changes.
 The term "bully" has been significantly modified through the years, and through language translations, it has shifted from terms of endearment to a form of sarcastic jesting, and then to one or more actions made against others, as well as behavior or activity to be fearful of.